|

 "Very little of what manifests itself as conflict between individuals is truly personal conflict.
 Rather, conflict between persons often arises out of environmental, institutional, or theological tensions, ...clashing world views and images which often function as unexamined assumptions.

-We have a list of books on culture and customs you can read to find out more about cross-culture differences.
-Here are two of my favorites:
+Ethnic Harvest has a list of books on culture and customs you can read to find out more about cross-culture differences.
+Here are two we recommend:

-Another helpful resource is the online article Culture Shock.
-In this article, four Mennonite Brethren Missionaries tell their own experience in learning to fit into a new country.
+Another helpful resource is the online booklet Overcoming Culture Shock in the United States, which was written to help exchange students fit in at American universities.
 As you read it, put yourself in the place of your new foreign-born neighbors.
 So many things to learn!
 So many familiar places and people left behind.

 If you are ready to be challenged with a powerful missionary vision, read The Word of God in the Mother Tongue, The Life of Faith in the Mother Culture.
 This article and the study questions at the end are sure to create some lively discussion at your next Missions meeting.